OnionTing/TerraformLearning/Azure/TFE_install_Steps.md

 8. Choose "Online" as installation type, and click "Continue".
 If you need to adjust the disk size, please check https://docs.microsoft.com/en-us/archive/blogs/linuxonazure/how-to-resize-linux-osdisk-partition-on-azure
 9. Config the Admin Console, create password, and click "Continue".
 10. You can continue the "Setting" or leave it for later.
+11. If you want to config it in dev/production enviroment, Choose "Production" in the "Installation Type" section.
+Follow steps here https://www.terraform.io/docs/enterprise/before-installing/reference-architecture/azure.html

+## step6.1: PostgreSQL Configuration
+You need to create a PostgreSQL in Azure.
+1. Search 'PostgreSQL' in the portal searching bar to find the app -- PostgreSQL.
+2. Click 'Create' to create the VM.
+3. Make sure the VM meet the requirment from https://www.terraform.io/docs/enterprise/before-installing/postgres-requirements.html

 ## Step7:Create an Admin user (from UI)
 1. In the dashboard 'https://<host name>:8800/dashboard', you can click "open" under the "stop now" button to launch the page or Go to 'https://<host name>:8800/admin/bootstrap'.